benschac/sapper/site/content/docs/11-deploying.md

 Sapper apps run anywhere that supports Node 8 or higher.

-### Deploying to Now
+### Deploying to Vercel (previously Now)

-> This section relates to Now 1, not Now 2
+> This section relates to Vercel 1, not Vercel 2

-We can very easily deploy our apps to [Now][]:
+We can very easily deploy our apps to [Vercel][]:

 ```bash
 npm install -g now
 now
 ```

-This will upload the source code to Now, whereupon it will do `npm run build` and `npm start` and give you a URL for the deployed app.
+This will upload the source code to Vercel, whereupon it will do `npm run build` and `npm start` and give you a URL for the deployed app.

 For other hosting environments, you may need to do `npm run build` yourself.